caiocsgomes/articles/2-argocd-app-of-apps-implementation.md

 The manifests or helm charts that I need to deploy are specified in the *kubernetes* folder as we saw in the previous examples.
 So, whenever I need to add a new app, I create it in the *kubernetes* folder and add it to the *app-of-apps* *values.yaml* file.
+This way I almost never need to change the *app-of-apps* application, I just need to add new applications to the *values.yaml* file.